 Another potential issue is lighting under furniture (or the lack thereof), if there is too little lighting, the robot can wander and potentially run out of battery before it could go back to the dock and recharge.

-Despite having a camera based system, the 360 eye still has issues when it comes to glossy or black furniture – it still does not see it and will bump into them.
 The same issue would be glass floors, it will not go over it – it thinks it is a cliff.

 I’m sure Dyson will rectify all of these issues in their future releases as they are the type of company that does listen to consumers.

 Overall cleaning performance isn’t an issue.
 A majority of consumers say that cleaning performance isn’t an issue.

 The biggest problem would be the height and navigation – despite the 360 vision system, it still has the same struggles as other robot vacuums – struggles with black and shiny furniture and will not go over glass floors because it thinks it’s a cliff.

 $1,000 is a pretty big investment but fortunately it comes with a 14 day money back guarantee – just enough time for you to test it out in your home.

 This robot vacuum is a huge step in the right direction and if you know how Dyson operates, it will only get better over time.

 If you look at pure cleaning performance, without a doubt the Dyson 360 Eye is the best robotic vacuum out there in the market and nothing comes close when you look at the spec sheet.